-In 2021, the Federal Telecommunications Institute (IFT for its Spanish initials) authorized the transition to a Single Concession Contract of a Public Telecommunications Network Concession of Alestra Innovation Digital, a situation that terminates the restructuring strategy of Axtel Concessions as a group that began in 2019.
+It is worth mentioning that in the year 2021, the IFT authorized the transition to a Single Concession Contract of a Public Telecommunications Network Concession of Alestra Innovation Digital, a situation that terminates the restructuring strategy of Axtel Concessions as a group that began in 2019.

-The Company's main commercial use concessions are as follows:
+The Company's main concessions are as follows:

-Service Use Period Expiration Single concession for commercial use of Axtel (1) Commercial 30 years 2046 Single concession for commercial use of Alestra Servicios Moviles (2) Commercial 30 years 2048 Single concession for commercial use of Alestra • 0 Digital Innovation (3) Commercial 30 years 2030 Various radio spectrum frequencies for the provision of point-to-point and point-to-multipoint ~ - 0 microwave links (4) Commercial 20 years 2038
+Service Use Period Expiration Single concession for commercial use of Axtel (1) Commercial 30 years $\bar{2}046$ Single concession for commercial use of Alestra Servicios Moviles (2) Commercial 30 years 2048 Single concession for commercial use of Alestra Digital • Innovation (3) Commercial 30 years 2030 Various radio spectrum frequencies for the provision of point-to-point and point-to-multipoint microwave links (4) Commercial 20 years 2038

-- Concession valid for 30 years and renewable for up to equal terms, provided that the Company is in compliance with all of its obligations under the concession, as well as those contained in the legal, regulatory and administrative provisions. - (2) Concession valid for 30 years and renewable up to equal terms, provided that the Company is in compliance with all its obligations of the concession, as well as those contained in the legal, regulatory and administrative provisions. - (3) Single concession that was transitioned from the Public Telecommunications Network Concession regime, valid for 30 years from the term initially granted, may be renewable for up to equal terms, as long as it is requested in the year prior to the last fifth of the term of the concession and is also in compliance with all its obligations under the concession, as well as those contained in the legal, regulatory and administrative provisions. - The radio spectrum concessions are to operate services in the following Radio Frequency Bands: 7 GHz, 10 GHz, 15 GHz, 23 GHz and 38 GHz.
+- (1) Concession valid for 30 years and renewable for up to equal terms, provided that the Company is in compliance with all of its obligations under the concession, as well as those contained in the legal, regulatory and administrative provisions. - (2) Concession valid for 30 years and renewable up to equal terms, provided that the Company is in compliance with all its obligations of the concession, as well as those contained in the legal, regulatory and administrative provisions. - (3) Single concession that was transitioned from the Public Telecommunications Network Concession regime, valid for 30 years from the term initially granted, may be renewable for up to equal terms, as long as it is requested in the year prior to the last fifth of the term of the concession and is also in compliance with all its obligations under the concession, as well as those contained in the legal, regulatory and administrative provisions. - (4) The radio spectrum concessions are to operate services in the following Radio Frequency Bands: 7 GHz, 10 GHz, 15 GHz, 23 GHz and 38 GHz.